Location: APSI Headquarters located at 8885 Research Dr, Irvine, CA 92618

 Daily Responsibilities:

-The government requires a Construction Manager / Electrical Engineer (CM-EE) to provide construction management support, from pre-design through construction, primarily for Design-Bid-Build and Design-Build projects, expanding VA’s internal contract management oversight capabilities.
+The government requires a Construction Manager / Mechanical Engineer (CM-ME) to provide construction management support, from pre-design through construction, primarily for Design-Bid-Build and Design-Build projects, expanding VA’s internal contract management oversight capabilities.
 This individual will provide professional and technical consultative assistance related to operations, renovation, and new construction programs.
 This includes assisting the Contracting Officer and the Contracting Officer’s Representative in the areas of project management, project engineering, planning, scheduling, design reviews, code compliance, testing, record keeping, quality control, quality assurance, cost control, and general oversight of design and construction projects.

 i.
 Coordination of submittal reviews and management of submittal process – Ensure General Contractor is meeting specification requirements for submittals.
 Ensure a submittal review and management process is established by General Contractor.
 Monitor and support timely reviews by all stakeholders.
 Expeditiously analyze any shop and working drawings and advise A/Es on availability of labor and materials